google/WebFundamentals/New/src/content/en/fundamentals/engage-and-retain/web-app-manifest/index.md

 It does all this through the simple mechanism of metadata in a text file.
 That's the web app manifest.

 Note: Though you can use a web app manifest on any site, they are required for <a href='/web/progressive-web-apps'>progressive web apps</a>.

+## TL;DR
+- Creating a manifest and linking it to your page are simple.
+- Control what the user sees when launching from the homescreen.
+- This includes things like a splashscreen, theme colors, and even the URL that's opened.

 ## Create the manifest